abspen1/docker-demo/docker-examples/serverdock/README.md

 ## Building with Docker
 * Create your docker file in same directory as your Go webapp
-* docker build --no-cached -t serverdock .
+* docker build --no-cached -t serverdock/webapp .
-    * Don't forget the (.) at the end..
-Also --no-cached is optional
+    * Don't forget the (.) && webapp is the container name && --no-cached is optional
 * Now your image is created

 ## Running with Docker